industrial-edge/miscellaneous/tank application/README.md

 # Tank Application

 This is the documentation for the TIA Portal project [tia-tank-application.7z](https://github.com/industrial-edge/miscellaneous/blob/main/tank%20application/tia-tank-application.7z).
-The project simulates a tank and filling process that is used as reference application for different How Tos within industrial edge.
+The project simulates a tank and filling process that is used as reference application for different How Tos within Industrial Edge.

 - [Tank Application](#tank-application)
   - [Introduction](#introduction)